Sarah Siddons as the Tragic Muse

 Sarah Siddons as the Tragic Muse, or Mrs. Siddons as the Tragic Muse, is a 1783–1784 painting by English painter Sir Joshua Reynolds.
 The 1784 version is in the Huntington Library art museum, while a 1789 reproduction from Reynolds's studio is in the Dulwich Picture Gallery.

 Composition

 The painting depicts the actress Sarah Siddons as Melpomene, the muse of tragedy.
 Siddons wears a diadem and is dressed in an 18th-century costume adorned with pearls.
 She is seated on a large throne while behind her, figures personifying Pity and Terror stand in the shadows.

+It provided the inspiration for Léon-Joseph Chavalliaud's 1897 marble Statue of Sarah Siddons in Paddington Green.